-Pros & Cons of Using a Holiday Let Management Agent
+Pros and Cons of Using a Holiday Let Management Company

-You’ve bought a holiday let, kitted it out, and now it’s ready for the first guests.
-The next step is to decide whether you should manage everything yourself, or to hand over the management tasks to a holiday let management company.
+You’ve bought a holiday let, kitted it out, and now it’s ready for guests.
+The next step is to decide whether you should manage everything yourself or use a holiday let management company.
 There are advantages and disadvantages to each option.

-Your final choice will depend on many factors and personal circumstances.
-To help you decide, we’ve listed the pros and cons of doing everything yourself versus outsourcing to a property management company…
+To help you decide, we’ve listed the pros and cons of doing everything yourself versus outsourcing everything to a holiday home management company.

 If you’re thinking of going it alone

-For someone who is just starting out and wants to maintain a close reign on their holiday rental or Airbnb business to begin with, the self-managed option has several advantages:
+For someone who is just getting started and wants to maintain a close reign on their holiday let or Airbnb business from the start, the self-managed option has several advantages:

 If you’re not paying agency fees and commission, you get to keep 100% of the rental income you make after deducting tax and expenses.
 This can significantly boost your bottom line if you manage to secure a good number of bookings by yourself.

-Holiday rental portals (OTA’s) have empowered holiday let owners to easily create an advertisement and handle vacation rentals by themselves.
+Holiday rental portals (OTA’s) have empowered holiday let owners to easily create an advertisement and handle bookings by themselves.
 In a matter of days, you could be receiving enquiries.

-You can personally screen your guests and have the final say in who stays in your property.
+You can personally screen potential guests and have the final say in who stays in your holiday home.

-You can decide when you want to stay in the property yourself – with no agency restrictions.
+You decide when you or your friends and family can stay in your holiday home – with no agency restrictions.
 You’ll also be able to visit the property to check on maintenance and any problems whenever it’s convenient for you.